 - Platinum Business Checking charges a monthly fee of $95 (waivable).
 Like Performance Business Checking, it provides unlimited electronic deposits, plus monthly allowances of 500 items and $25,000 in cash deposits.
 For a more detailed breakdown, check out our Chase Platinum Business Checking review.

-You can also refer to our review of Chase business checking for a comparison of all three Chase business checking accounts.
+You may be interested in our Chase business checking comparison, which compares all three business checking accounts.

 U.S. Bank: 5 out of 5

-Aside from business checking, U.S. Bank also offers business savings accounts, business CDs, business money market accounts, business credit cards, business loans, lines of credit, Small Business Administration (SBA) loans, and equipment or practice financing,
+Aside from business checking, U.S. Bank offers business savings accounts, business CDs, business money market accounts, business credit cards, business loans, lines of credit, Small Business Administration (SBA) loans, and equipment or practice financing.

 Chase: 5 out of 5